shamazmazum/voxvision/doc/Manual.md

 You can get the full list of available functions/tables/variables if you look at `src/voxengine/genenvironment.py` and `src/voxengine/engine.c` files.

-`init` function takes a *renderer context* as a single argument and must return true (if it returns nil, the engine will be stopped after returning from `init`, it's sometimes useful for debugging).
+`init` function takes a *renderer context* as a single argument.
 The `init` function must set up your world, i.e. add at least a camera and a tree to it.
+Values returned by init() are ignored.
 Let's see an example:

 ~~~~~~~~~~~~~~~{.lua}
 vt = voxtrees